-A Main FIP and MECP/EWCIE shall generally be located within the main entry foyer of an SA Water nominated building on site and must remain clearly visible and readily accessible to the firefighting service.
+A Main FIP and MECP/EWCIE shall generally be located within the main entry foyer of an SA Water-nominated building on-site and must remain clearly visible and readily accessible to the firefighting service.
 The only exception is where the site is provided with a fire control room.
-Notwithstanding this, the location of the Main FIP and MECP/EWCIE shall comply with the requirements of the BCA, relevant Australian Standards and in agreement with the relevant fire authority.
-Wherever other Fire Indicator Panels are provided on site, they must also be in a similar location within the building (unless agreed otherwise with the fire service) and shall be identifiable by red strobe light placed on the outside of the building to assist fire services locating the designated building entry point.
+Notwithstanding this, the location of the Main FIP and MECP/EWCIE shall comply with the requirements of the BCA relevant Australian Standards and in agreement with the relevant fire authority.
+Wherever other FIPs are provided on-site, they must also be in a similar location within the building (unless agreed otherwise with the fire service) and shall be identifiable by a red strobe light placed outside the building to assist fire services in locating the designated building entry point.

-Contained within each FIP, Zone Block Plans of the installation shall be provided, which contain the following information:
+Contained within each FIP, zone block plans of the installation shall be provided, which contain the following information:

 - a.
-The layout of the building in which the fire system is installed; - b.
-The area covered by each zone; - c.
-Detector locations; - d.
-Fire brigade panel (normally within Main FIP); - e.
-The location of the FIP, sub-indicator panels (SIP), mimics, data gathering panels and repeaters; and - f.
+The layout of the building in which the fire system is installed. - b.
+The area covered by each zone. - c.
+Detector locations. - d.
+Fire brigade panel (normally within Main FIP). - e.
+The location of the FIP, Sub-Indicator Panels (SIP), mimics, data gathering panels and repeaters. - f.
 The location of any other CIE, including any sound systems for emergency purposes.

-4.2 Automatic Fire Detection Systems
+4.2 Automatic fire detection systems